 You can make a simple ginger tea by taking a 2-inch piece of fresh ginger, peeling it, and simmering for 10 to 20 minutes with 1 1/2 to 2 cups of water.

 Ginger teas, like Swanson Organic Ginger Root Tea, are also available at your local grocery store or online.

-Chamomile has been used in medicine for thousands of years.
+Chamomile has been used in medicine for of years.
 It’s said to be a digestive relaxant and may help with anything from flatulence to motion sickness to nausea and vomiting.
 Chamomile also has anti-inflammatory properties, which may help with other premenstrual symptoms like uterine cramping.

 If you’re lucky enough to have access to fresh chamomile flowers, you can make tea by pouring a cup of boiling water over 3 to 4 tbsp. of the buds.
 Let steep for five minutes, and consider flavoring with a sprig of mint.
 Otherwise, try making bagged tea, like Taylors of Harrogate Organic Chamomile Tea.

 Peppermint is yet another herb that may ward off nausea and vomiting.
-Studies on people undergoing chemotherapy have shown that peppermint may help significantly with nausea and vomiting.
+Studies on people undergoing chemotherapy have shown that peppermint may help with nausea and vomiting.
 It also happens to taste great.

 You can make fresh peppermint tea by tearing up a handful of fresh peppermint leaves.
 From there, steep for between three and seven minutes in 2 cups of boiling water.
 Strain and drink.
 There are also bagged peppermint teas available at stores, like Traditional Medicinals Peppermint Tea.